 Making a down payment has advantages.
 For example, those who make a 5% down payment or higher may qualify for a lower VA loan funding fee.

 VA Loan Fiction: Mortgage Insurance

 Conventional loans require private mortgage insurance.
 FHA mortgages have a mortgage insurance premium.
 VA loans, on the other hand, do not require either one.
-Remember that mortgage insurance is not the same as homeowner’s insurance or hazard insurance.
-Some people assume a typical mortgage might require you to put 20% down, but this is true of conventional loans where the borrower wants to avoid paying mortgage insurance.
+Remember that mortgage insurance is different from homeowner’s or hazard insurance.
+Some assume a typical mortgage might require you to put 20% down, but this is true of conventional loans where the borrower wants to avoid paying mortgage insurance.